 Chesapeake, the second-largest U.S. natural gas producer, said on Thursday its board has accepted the resignation.

 The chairman of Chesapeake's board, Archie Dunham, said Hargis led the audit committee and the recent review with the "utmost professionalism and integrity".

-Louis Raspino, most recently the chief executive of Pride International Inc before its merger with Ensco Plc, will replace Hargis.
+Louis Raspino, most recently the chief executive of Pride International Inc before its merger with Ensco Plc, will replace Hargis, the company said.